devolonter/flixel-monkey/README.md

 Flixel For Monkey
 =================

-This is a port of port flixel to the Monkey language.
+This is a port of flixel to the Monkey language.

-The port is translated from flixel v2.55 written by Adam 'Atomic' Saltsman.
+The port is translated from [flixel](http://flixel.org/) v2.55 written by Adam 'Atomic' Saltsman.

 Requirements
 ------------